funkatron/calenderizer/README.md

 # Project Calenderizer

-A simple tool to convert JSON schedule data into iCalendar (.ics) files that can be imported into calendar applications.
+A Python tool that generates iCalendar (.ics) files from JSON input, designed for project planning and task scheduling.

 ## Prerequisites